ADAS Radar Sensor Guide: Automotive Radar and How it Works

 • Interference from other radars causes accuracy problems.

-Overall, radar-based ADAS are quite reliable and can operate in almost any situation.
+Overall, radar-based ADAS systems are quite reliable and can operate in almost any situation, making them essential to modern safety systems in vehicles.

 By definition, advanced driver assistance systems (ADAS) use sensors including cameras, lasers, and radar, to collect advanced information about the environment surrounding the vehicle.
 Data collected by ADAS radar sensors works in tandem with data from other ADAS sensors to provide a more complete picture of a vehicle’s surroundings.